sahutt/NOBPhage/README.md

 Pipeline and Program Installation in Quest

+# Getting your Data Onto Quest

+To get

-QC
+# QC - Quality Control
+Program: FastQC
-FastQC - on Quest
+Module available on Quest

+First, we need to check the quality of our metagenomic reads and determine what type of quality control steps are necessary.

 Add - creating a conda environment